29 January 2026 — Q&A Update

 Q. Let's talk about something real.
 The Mrs. Quarterhorse books.
 They're supposedly going to be for sale one day?

 A. I'm aiming for the first two books to be ready some time this autumn.
-(Edited to correct: the first two books will be published January 13, 2026 at Amazon.
-The ebooks are available for pre-order now, but the paperbacks cannot be ordered until the publication date.)
+(Edited to correct: the first two books were published January 13, 2026 at Amazon.)

 Q. When did you start writing them?